mjub/transformer-from-scratch/README.md

 I built a Transformer from scratch over the last ten days to understand how it works and fed it the entirety of the nLab (24.2M tokens).
 As a category theorist, I am of course a huge fan of the nLab, which is the _de facto_ Wikipedia for category theory.
 Its pages are written in a specific markup language, mixed with LaTeX commands and environments.

-While exploring the behavior of my model on this highly structured corpus, I noticed that some attention heads appeared to specialize early in training.
+While analyzing the model's behavior, I noticed that specific attention heads began to specialize early in the training process.

-Although this project was not initially designed around a specific objective, the experiments below focus on a concrete phenomenon that emerged during exploration: whether delimiter-matching behavior localizes to specific attention heads.
+Although this project was not initially designed around a specific objective, I decided to focus on a clear pattern that emerged: the model's ability to match delimiters.

 For a fixed model, I measured the propensity of each head to properly match an `\end` token to its corresponding `\begin` using a _Contrastive Matching Score_.
 Tracking this score across training checkpoints, layers, and heads reveals that one layer, and in particular a single head, quickly stands out.
-A closer inspection of its attention patterns shows a clear recency-based retrieval behavior that is consistent with what is often described as an "induction-like" mechanism.
+Visualizing the attention patterns reveals that this head looks back at recent history to find the matching token, which is what is often described as an "induction-like" mechanism.

 This suggests that even in a small model trained on a relatively modest amount of data (with a low _Chinchilla ratio_ of ≈2.8 tokens per parameter), structured training data can give rise to localized and interpretable attention behaviors early in training.